sst/guide/_chapters/what-is-infrastructure-as-code.md

 title: What Is Infrastructure as Code
 date: 2018-02-26 00:00:00
 lang: en
 description: Infrastructure as code in Serverless is a way of programmatically defining the resources your project is going to use.
-In the case of Serverless Framework, these are defined in the serverless.yml.
+In the case of AWS, we'll be using AWS CloudFormation.
 ref: what-is-infrastructure-as-code
 comments_id: what-is-infrastructure-as-code/161
 ---